adrian-soomro/PDGToolkit/README.md

 - [.Net Core 3.1.301+](https://dotnet.microsoft.com/download)
 - [Node v12.18.3+](https://nodejs.org/en/)

-**You can use either the latest version of Visual Studio or .NET CLI for Windows, Mac and Linux**.
+**You can use either the latest version of Visual Studio, JetBrain's Rider or .NET CLI for Windows, Mac and Linux**.

 ## Getting started